LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 ### Lost the idea that "solo traveling is not important"

 Actually a win because being OK or even rejuvenated by being alone occasionally is good!

-Put on your Oxygen mask before assisting others.
+Putting on my own Oxygen mask before assisting others.

 ### Lost the idea that I am not ready to build & contribute